 BM Northwestern University

-In addition to his orchestral career, Daniel has been awarded both the first prize in the Union League and Civic Arts Foundation Competition, as well as having been named the Luminarts Classical Music Winds Fellow for 2015-2016.
-Daniel received The Mericos Foundation Full Fellowship to attend the Music Academy of West, as well as the Bowers Noyce Oboe Fellowship to attend the Aspen Music Festival, where he studied with Elaine Douvas and Richard Woodhams.
-As the recipient of the Garwood Welch Scholarship, in addition to a generous Eckstein Grant, Daniel earned a Bachelor of Music, Arts Administration minor, and a Master of Music from Northwestern University as a student of Michael Henoch and Scott Hostetler.
+Daniel has been awarded the first prize in both the Union League and Civic Arts Foundation Competition, as well as having been named the Luminarts Classical Music Winds Fellow for 2015-2016.
+He received The Mericos Foundation Full Fellowship to attend the Music Academy of West, as well as the Bowers Noyce Oboe Fellowship to attend the Aspen Music Festival, where he studied with Elaine Douvas and Richard Woodhams.
+As the recipient of the Garwood Welch Scholarship, in addition to a generous Eckstein Grant, Daniel earned both a Bachelor and Master of Music from Northwestern University as a student of Michael Henoch and Scott Hostetler.
 He was also the first oboist to receive a Professional Studies Certificate from The Colburn School in Los Angeles, CA.